 We’ll round out this chapter by talking about the Send and Sync traits and how we can use them with custom types.

-Extensible Concurrency with the Sync and Send Traits
+Extensible Concurrency with the Send and Sync Traits

 Interestingly, the Rust language has very few concurrency features.
 Almost every concurrency feature we’ve talked about so far in this chapter has been part of the standard library, not the language.
 Your options for handling concurrency are not limited to the language or the standard library; you can write your own concurrency features or use those written by others.

-However, two concurrency concepts are embedded in the language: the std::marker traits Sync and Send.
+However, two concurrency concepts are embedded in the language: the std::marker traits Send and Sync .

 Allowing Transference of Ownership Between Threads with Send